 Before you give up, however, check out tip #25 above to check if your Google My Business page is experiencing a bug.

-Make a Backup of Your Google My Business Reviews
+Make a Backup of Your Google Business Profile Reviews

 Sign up for our email series about online business reviews, and we’ll give you a copy of our Google My Business review backup template – along with many more great tips for getting great online reviews from your customers.